Irstea/cpgsR/README.md

 License: LGPL-3

 # Introduction #
-This package is based on an initial matlab code developped by Tim Bernham - University of Queensland (https://ch.mathworks.com/matlabcentral/fileexchange/34208-uniform-distribution-over-a-convex-polytope
+This package is based on an initial matlab code called CPRND that can be found here (https://ch.mathworks.com/matlabcentral/fileexchange/34208-uniform-distribution-over-a-convex-polytope

 # Installation #